Turkey's parliament to vote on sending troops to Libya

 Details of the possible Turkish deployment have not been revealed.
 The motion to be debated in parliament allows the government to decide on the scope, amount and timing of the deployment.

+But he also said Turkey would not dispatch its forces if Libya's rival government halts its offensive.

+“If the other side adopts a different stance and says ‘Okay we are withdrawing, we are backing down,’ then why would we go?” he said.

-Turkey's main opposition party has made clear it will vote against the motion, saying it would embroil Turkey in another conflict and make it a party to the "shedding of Muslims' blood."
-It has called on Erdogan's government to search for a diplomatic solution in Libya instead.
+Turkey's main opposition party plans to vote against the motion, saying it would embroil Turkey in another conflict and make it a party to the further "shedding of Muslim blood."
+It has urged Erdogan's government to search for a diplomatic solution in Libya instead.

 However, Erdogan's ruling party is in an alliance with a nationalist party and the two hold sufficient votes for the motion to pass.